ERYAGNIK003/DRASTI-Dataset/YOLO/README.md

-# YOLOv8 Benchmarking on DRASTI Dataset using Stepwell HPC (High Performance Computing) facility
+# Benchmarking YOLOv8 Models on DRASTI Dataset using Stepwell HPC (High Performance Computing) facility

 This repository provides the complete workflow to benchmark YOLOv8 models on the **DRASTI** dataset using **HPC clusters with Slurm job scheduler**.
 It includes environment setup, data preparation, model training, testing, and benchmarking steps.